precice/openfoam-adapter/docs/config.md

 ## Coupling OpenFOAM with 2D solvers

 The adapter asks preCICE for the dimensions of the coupling data defined in the `precice-config.xml` (2D or 3D).
 It then automatically operates in either 3D (normal) or 2D (reduced) mode, with z-axis being the out-of-plane dimension.
 [Read more](https://github.com/precice/openfoam-adapter/pull/96).
+In 2D mode, the adapter also supports axisymmetric cases.

 ## Porting your older cases to the current configuration format